-In 2017-18, the regional city average assessment was the largest at \$1,940, \$230 higher than the small shire average assessment of \$1,710.
-The average assessment for metropolitan councils was \$1,871.
+In 2018-19, the Metropolitan Council's average assessment was the largest at \$1,782, \$161 higher than the small shire average assessment of \$1,621.

-While there may not seem to be a large difference between the average assessments of council cohorts, the average assessments of small shires and large shires are significantly distorted because larger proportions of their rates revenue, (37.5% and 21.8% respectively) are raised through farm rates.
+While there may not seem to be a large difference between the average assessments of council cohorts, the average assessments of small shires and large shires are significantly distorted because larger proportions of their rates revenue, (37% and 19% respectively) are raised through farm rates.
 The amounts paid in rates for farms are typically higher than most residential rate assessments due to the much larger land holdings and therefore greater values compared to residential assessments, notwithstanding the widespread use of differential rates to affect a discount for farm assessments.